Opposition to United States involvement in the Vietnam War: Early protests

-Early organized opposition was led by American Quakers in the 1950s, and by November 1960 eleven hundred Quakers undertook a silent protest vigil -- the group "ringed the Pentagon for parts of two days".
+Early protests were relatively small.
+On May 2, 1964, for example, slightly less than eighty protesters marched against the war in Harvard Square, just outside the gates of Harvard University.

+The first really large protest, organized primarily by Students for a Democratic Society, was in Washington DC on April 17, 1965.
+More than 20,000 people are believed to have participated.

-Protests bringing attention to "the draft" began on May 5, 1965.
-Student activists at the University of California Berkeley marched on the Berkeley Draft board and forty students staged the first public burning of a draft card in the United States.
-Another nineteen cards were burnt on May 22 at a demonstration following the Berkeley teach-in.
-Draft card protests were not aimed so much at the draft as at the immoral conduct of the war.
+Protests began bringing attention to the draft on May 5, 1965.
+Student activists at the University of California, Berkeley marched on the Berkeley Draft Board and forty students staged the first public Draft-card burning in the United States.
+Another 19 cards were burned on May 22, 1965, at a demonstration following the Berkeley teach-in.
+Draft card protests were primarily aimed at the immoral conduct of the war, rather than the draft itself.

-At that time, only a fraction of all men of draft age were actually conscripted, but the Selective Service System office ("Draft Board") in each locality had broad discretion on whom to draft and whom to exempt where there was no clear guideline for exemption.
-In late July 1965, Johnson doubled the number of young men to be drafted per month from 17,000 to 35,000, and on August 31, signed a law making it a crime to burn a draft card.
+At that time, only a fraction of all men of draft-able age were actually being conscripted, but the Draft Board in each locality had broad discretion on whom to draft and whom to exempt in cases where there was no clear guideline for exemption.
+In late July 1965, Johnson doubled the number of young men to be drafted per month from 17,000 to 35,000, and on August 31, 1965, he signed the Draft Card Mutilation Act, making it a crime to knowingly destroy or mutilate a draft card.

-On October 15, 1965, the student-run National Coordinating Committee to End the War in Vietnam in New York staged the first draft card burning to result in an arrest under the new law.
+On October 15, 1965, the student-run National Coordinating Committee to End the War in Vietnam in New York staged the first draft card burning, resulting in an arrest under the new law.

-Gruesome images of two anti-war activists who set themselves on fire in November 1965 provided iconic images of how strongly some people felt that the war was immoral.
+Gruesome images of two anti-war activists who set themselves on fire in November 1965 demonstrated how strongly some people felt that the war was immoral.
 On November 2, 32-year-old Quaker Norman Morrison set himself on fire in front of The Pentagon.
 On November 9, 22-year-old Catholic Worker Movement member Roger Allen LaPorte did the same in front of United Nations Headquarters in New York City.
 Both protests were conscious imitations of earlier (and ongoing) Buddhist protests in South Vietnam.